Tencent/rapidjson/doc/tutorial.md

 ![DOM in the tutorial](diagram/tutorial.png)

-The root of a conforming JSON should be either an object or an array.
+Since the update to RFC7159, the root of a conforming JSON document can be any JSON value.
+In RFC4627, only objects or arrays were allowed as root values.
 In this case, the root is an object.
 ~~~~~~~~~~cpp
 assert(document.IsObject());
 ~~~~~~~~~~